TheScienceMuseum/heritageconnector/_posts/2020-06-22-wikidata-and-cultural-heritage-collections-webinar.md

 categories: events
 ---

-The Science Museum is hosting a free, public webinar on Wikidata and cultural heritage collections.
-This is the first in a series of convenings as part of the Heritage Connector project.
+On 19 June 2020, the [Science Museum Group](https://sciencemuseumgroup.org.uk) hosted a free, public webinar on Wikidata and cultural heritage collections.
+This was the first in a series of convenings as part of the [Heritage Connector](https://www.sciencemuseumgroup.org.uk/project/heritage-connector/) project.

-The webinar will draw together a set of short case studies from practitioners who have worked in this field to present their work and the opportunities and challenges as they see them.
+The webinar brought together a set of short case studies from practitioners who have worked in this field to present their work and the opportunities and challenges as they saw them.

 ## Speakers